Tools for supersymmetry: Spinors in arbitrary dimensions

 \subsection{Irreducible spinors}

 We still do not know whether the spinor is irreducible.
 There are two types of projections that one can envisage.
 The first is only for even dimensions, where we have $\Gamma_*$ available as in \eqn{Gamma*}.
-We can thus define left and right spinors.
+We can thus define left and right chiral (or `Weyl') spinors.
 For definiteness we take

 E.g.\ in four dimensional Minkowski space ($s=3,t=1$) we define \footnote{For 4 dimensional Minkowski space we write $\gamma _0$,\ldots , $\gamma _3$ in stead of $\Gamma _1$,\ldots ,$\Gamma _4$.}

 The second possible projection is a \textit{reality condition}.
 Consider first the reality properties of the $\Gamma$ matrices.
 Combining \eqn{Gammadagger} and \eqn{calC}, we have\footnote{Here we can give some remark on the uniqueness of the Clifford algebra representation.
 It is clear that $\pm \Gamma ^*$ can also be used as representations of the Clifford algebra.
 The equation (\ref{Gammacc}), which for even dimensions holds for two possibilities of $\eta $, implies that in even dimensions these representations are unitary equivalent with the original one.
 The fact that for odd dimensions only one sign of $\eta $ can be used implies that in odd dimensions there are two unitary inequivalent representations. }